 Remove subclause 8.4.2.185 (PMKID List element).
 [5]

-Add the following subclause after 8.4.2.184 [4]
+Add the following subclause after 8.4.2.184: [4]

 8.4.2.xxx FILS Nonce element

 The FILS Nonce element is used for exchanging an additional source of randomness in the FILS authentication exchange.
 The format of the FILS Nonce element is shown in Figure 9-xxx (FILS Nonce element format).